raspberrypilearning/comic-character/en/step_4.md

 --- /task ---

 Well done!
-You have created an interactive form that shows/hides elements.
+You have created an interactive form that shows and hides elements.

 Next, you will allow the user to edit their choices!